7 Safety Tips for a Terrific Tailgating Experience

 Image: Luis Quintero, Pexels

 Your guests are hungry and begging for your famous barbeque chicken; it’s tempting to take it off the grill before it’s done, but doing so is a recipe for disaster.
-Although meat will continue to cook for a short while after it’s removed from the flame, you should follow well-established guidelines to be sure it’s fit for consumption.
+Although meat will continue to cook or a short while after it’s removed from the flame, you should follow well-established guidelines to be sure it’s fit to eat.

-Get an instant-read food thermometer.
-Then follow temp guidelines to make sure your food is cooked:
+Keep an instant-read food thermometer with your tailgating kit and follow temp guidelines to make sure your food is cooked:

 • Ground meats should reach an internal temperature of at least 160°F